Jump to Heading

 Room fire at 5 minutes is still limited to paper in wastebasket; HRR 100 kW.

-Fire at 7 minutes has spread to draperies by direct flame contact and radiant heating from sofa.
-HRR increasing very rapidly as vertical flame spread dominates; HRR _ 1,000 kW (1MW).
+Fire at 7 minutes has spread to draperies by direct flame contact and radiant heating from the sofa.
+HRR increases very rapidly as vertical flame spread dominates; HRR _ 1,000 kW (1MW).

 Steps and Phases of Flashover in Room.